pycommute.loperator

 Bases: ElementarySpace

-Elementary space generated by one fermionic degree of freedom
+Elementary space generated by one fermionic degree of freedom.

 __init__(self: pycommute.loperator.ESpaceFermion, indices: pycommute.expression.Indices) None